zach-silberstein/ecse473_f23_zms29_ariac_entry/README.md

 By Zach Silberstein

 #### Initial setup
 To run this project the cwru_ariac_2019 package must be installed and can be found [here](https://github.com/cwru-eecs-373/cwru_ariac_2019).
+Access to the ik_service_node is also required.
+Information about that node can be found [here](https://github.com/zach-silberstein/ecse473_f23_zms29_ik_service).

 Additional information about the competition and useful documentation can be found [here](https://bitbucket.org/osrf/ariac/wiki/2019/Home).